dimanikulin/dimanikulin/incubator/HowToPublish.md

 if you provide tables please make sure that less filled columns are the end of table and wiseversa

 ### Size

+For a customer-facing piece, I think this needs to be pared down as much as possible – ideally under 2500 words.
+It's a very dense read, and it's a big ask to expect an executive looking at their solution options to read a 40-page paper.

 not less not more